Diego Schwartzman: 2017: US Open quarterfinalist

-2018: Second ATP title, top-15 ranking & second Grand Slam quarterfinal
+2018: Second ATP title & Grand Slam quarterfinal, top 15

 In his first 17 Grand Slam tournaments, Schwartzman had only reached the third round once.
 However, at the 2018 Australian Open, he advanced to the fourth round, where he played world No. 1, Rafael Nadal.
 For the first time in his career, Schwartzman made the second week at a major for the second consecutive time, following his quarterfinal showing at the 2017 US Open.
 Despite going into the match with an 0-3 head-to-head record, 0–7 in sets, Schwartzman took the second-set tiebreak 7-4 before eventually going down in four sets.
 By virtue of his performance, he reached a new career-high singles ranking of No. 24 on 29 January 2018.

 He then went on to capture the title at the Rio Open, an ATP 500-level clay tournament, defeating Fernando Verdasco 6–2, 6–3.
 The Rio Open marked the biggest title of Schwartzman's career thus far.
 He reached a new career-high singles ranking of No. 15 on 2 April 2018 and was the first Jewish male player to break into the singles top 20 since Nicolás Massú was ninth in 2004.
 At the French Open, Schwartzman made it into his second Grand Slam quarterfinal.
 He didn't drop a set on his run to the fourth round, where he faced sixth seed and world No. 7, Kevin Anderson, and won in just under four hours after coming back from two sets to love down for the first time in his career.
 Questioned by reporters as to how he defeated the 6’ 8″ Anderson, he replied: "Did you read David and Goliath?"
 In the quarterfinals, he took the first set from Rafael Nadal, but it started raining, and the match was postponed to the next day where Nadal won the following three sets.
 His quarterfinal showing marked his third consecutive Grand Slam tournament, where he made it to the second week of competition.

 Schwartzman participated in only two grass court events in 2018; they included the Eastbourne International and Wimbledon.
 Although Schwartzman was the No. 1 seed, he fell in three sets in the first round to Mirza Bašić.
 At Wimbledon, Schwartzman scored his first career grass-court win by defeating Mirza Bašić in straight sets before falling in the second round to Jiří Veselý.

 Schwartzman reached the quarterfinals of the 2018 German Open but fell to eventual finalist Leonardo Mayer in three sets.
 In 2018 he was second to Nadal among all ATP players in the percentage of second-serve return points won (55.8%) and percentage of return games won (30.7%).